eCERT General Information and Requirements

 The Electronic Certification System (eCERT) is a system developed by CBP that uses electronic data transmissions of information normally associated with a required export document such as a license or certificate to facilitate the administration of quotas and ensure that the proper restraint levels are charged without being exceeded.

 Although the release of the shipment is not precluded by the absence of certificate information, no claims for a preferential duty rate will be considered unless the information transmitted by the filer matches the information transmitted by the foreign government.
-Once this information is processed through ACS, information regarding certificate/license usage is made available to the participating country upon request.
+Once this information is processed through ACE, information regarding certificate/license usage is made available to the participating country upon request.